Skip to main content

 Some former federal officials think so.

-Moolenaar, a Caledonia Republican who chairs the House’s Select Committee on the Chinese Communist Party, held a hearing on the Gotion deal in January.
+Moolenaar, a Caledonia Republican who now chairs the House’s Select Committee on the Chinese Communist Party, asked about the possible implications of the Gotion project during a January hearing.

 Mike Pompeo, who served as CIA director and later Secretary of State under Republican President Donald Trump, called the Gotion development plans “deeply dangerous to our national security.”